TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 <h3> 2.2: Data preparation </h3>

-# Combine 12 tables into 1
+1. Combine 12 tables into 1
-# Only 3 relevant columns are selected
+2. Only 3 relevant columns are selected
-# Sort data from old to new
+3. Sort data from old to new
+4. New table created: ori_tripdata_12mths

 ~~~~sql
 SELECT